envoi-io/envoi-cloud-desktops/README.md

-# Envoi Virtual Desktops
+# Envoi Cloud Desktops

-Envoi Virtual Desktops (EVD) is a desktop and server virtualization service designed for content creators looking to run video editing, graphics, visual effects, and machine learning workloads on both Amazon Web Services (AWS) and Google Cloud Platform (GCP)
+Envoi Cloud Desktops (ECD) is a desktop and server virtualization service designed for content creators looking to run video editing, graphics, visual effects, and machine learning workloads on both Amazon Web Services (AWS) and Google Cloud Platform (GCP)

 EVD is a part of Envoi's cloud platform that automates creating, managing, and distributing 24x7, live free ad-supported streaming television "FAST", Subscription or Pay-Per-View OTT (internet delivered) channels.